Almarch/tamaR/README.md

 ## Secret Character

 A new but familiar secret character has snuck in the game.
 Will you find out who this is ?
 If you are spending time on a tamagotchi, odds are that you may have been a kid in the 90's and this secret character is dedicated to you.

+## License

+This work is licensed under Attribution-NonCommercial 4.0 International.